 Lightning strikes nearby objects more often than a line directly and the impact of this is also treated in IEEE 1410.
 Two factors that control outage rate of distribution lines from nearby strikes are the CFO of insulators and the resistivity of the earth.
 Fig. 6, derived from data in IEEE 1410, indicates that for a GFD of 1, line outage rate due to nearby lightning is about 1.8/yr/100 km.
 This translates to 2.5 flashovers annually on the 10 m line in Florida having a GFD of 14 and a CFO of 150 kV.
 Depending on objectives, such line may or may not be a good target for arrester protection from indirect strikes.

 Indirect Strike Outage Rate for Distribution Lines Protected with Arresters

-The best nugget of information in 1410 comes to light in this section.
-Significant effort has been put forth by the Working Group to quantify lightning caused flashover rate using computer simulations.
-Fig. 7, based on graphics in 1410, shows that an arrester spacing of 4 spans has but limited impact on line outage rate.
-With a ground resistivity of 10 mS/m (as in Florida), a 150 kV CFO, a GFD of 14 and a line length of 10 km, installing arresters every 4th span reduces outage rate from 2.5 (with no protection) to 0.75 flashovers annually – or about once every 1.5 yrs.
-But installing arresters every 2 spans would reduce the indirect strike outage rate to only once every 30 yrs.
-For final line analysis, both direct and indirect strike outage rates need to be combined for the total outage rate (see Fig. 8 for this example).
-I highly recommend any engineer interested in estimating distribution system outage rate due to lightning, consult this Guide.
+The Working Group at the time quantified lightning caused flashover rate using computer simulations.
+Fig. 7, based on graphics in IEEE 1410, shows that an arrester spacing of 4 spans has limited impact on line outage rate.
+With ground resistivity of 10 mS/m (as in Florida), a 150 kV CFO, a GFD of 14 and line length of 10 km, installing arresters every 4th span reduces outage rate from 2.5 (with no protection) to 0.75 flashovers annually – or about once every 1.5 yrs.
+But installing arresters every 2 spans would lead reduce the indirect strike outage rate to only once every 30 yrs.
+For final line analysis, both direct and indirect strike outage rates need to be combined for the total outage rate (see Fig. 8 in this example).